 Using TET as a DLL loaded at runtime.
-The C++ binding allows you to dynamically attach TET to your application at runtime (see "Using TET as a DLL loaded at runtime", page 25).
+The C++ binding allows you to dynamically attach TET to your application at runtime (see "Using TET as a DLL loaded at runtime", page 27).
 Dynamic loading can be enabled as follows when compiling the application module which includes tet.hpp:

-'''

-#define TETCPP DL 1
+#define TETCPP\DL 1

-'''

-In addition you must compile the auxiliary module tetlibdl.c and link your application against the resulting object file (this is demonstrated in the extractordl sample project and Makefile target).
+In addition you must compile the auxiliary module tetlibdl.c and link your application against the resulting object file (this is demonstrated in the extractordl sample project).
 Since the details of dynamic loading are hidden in the TET object it does not affect the C++ API: all method calls look the same regardless of whether or not dynamic loading is enabled.